Carreg Coetan Burial Chamber

 History, tourist information, and nearby accommodation

 The capstone is supposedly a replica of the summit of Carn Ingli (some imagination is required!).
-Excavations of the site has turned up remains of Grooved ware, Beaker ware, and cremated bones.
+Excavations of the site have turned up remains of Grooved ware, Beaker ware, and cremated bones.

 Access is very easy, and the site is within an easy walk of central Newport.